Skincare for Oily Skin: Tips That Actually Work

 Step 2: Exfoliate (2–3 times per week)

-Exfoliation helps unclog pores and remove dead skin cells.
+Exfoliation helps remove dead skin cells.
 Chemical exfoliants are better for oily skin than physical scrubs.

 Best exfoliants for oily skin:

-Avoid exfoliating every day — overdoing it damages your skin barrier and can cause rebound oiliness.
+Avoid exfoliating every day; overdoing it affects your skin barrier and can cause rebound oiliness.

 Step 3: Clay Mask (1–2 times per week)

-Use a clay mask to absorb excess oil and detox the skin.
+Use a clay mask to absorb excess oil and help refresh the skin surface.

 Top clays for oily skin: